Maths at Great Wishford C of E Primary School

 Maths on Target

 We use Maths on Target textbooks to allow further practice of skills taught or to develop skills that are not quite mastered with the guidance of a teacher.
-The textbooks allow for a three levels of challenge that the children can chose from or be directed towards dependent on need.
+The textbooks allow for three levels of challenge that the children can chose from or be directed towards dependent on need.

 Maths Home Learning Support